calcuis/convertion/README.md

 ### convertion

-Convert all .doc, .docx, .xls, .xlsx, .ppt, and .pptx files to PDF(s) in the current directory.
+convert .doc, .docx, .xls, .xlsx, .ppt, and .pptx file(s) to PDF in the current directory.

 #### install it via (pip/pip3):
 ```
 pip install convertion
 ```

-#### execute the conversion by (python/python3):
+#### enter the conversion menu by (py/python/python3):
 ```
-python -m convertion
+py -m convertion
 ```
+opt to execute a conversion from the menu; shown as below:
+>Please select a conversion:
+>1.
+ALL to pdf
+>2. word to pdf
+>3. excel to pdf
+>4. powerpoint to pdf
+>
+>Enter your choice (1 to 4): _